-To our dismay, the Ministry of Forests, Lands and Natural Resource Operations (FLNRO) has decided to pursue industrial logging of five areas in the Crown Lands on Bowen Island.
-A BC Timber Sales (BCTS is an organization within the Ministry) Planning Forester, Enrique Sanchez, has written to Mayor and Council outlining the “opportunity” to develop (i.e. to log) these areas.
+To our dismay, the residents of Bowen Island learned in early July 2017 that the Ministry of Forests, Lands and Natural Resource Operations (FLNRO) had decided to pursue industrial logging of five areas in the Crown Lands on Bowen Island.
+A BC Timber Sales (BCTS is an organization within the Ministry) Planning Forester, Enrique Sanchez, wrote to Mayor and Council outlining the “opportunity” to develop (i.e. to log) these areas.

-We have very real reasons to be concerned about the Ministry/BCTS intentions to log here.
+We had very real reasons to be concerned about the Ministry/BCTS intentions to log here.
 They act on behalf of the landowner, which is the Province, and have the legislation to log our Crown Lands.
-They are developing the planning framework for this logging, and have advertised for public consultation.
-They have already identified the areas open for logging, looking to be between 20-25% of the island, over a 20 year period.
+They were developing the planning framework for this logging, and had advertised for public consultation.
+They had already identified the areas open for logging, looking to be between 20-25% of the island, over a 20 year period.

-Below is some initial information about this issue; much has been eloquently phrased by our Board Member and Islands Trust Community Stewardship Award winner, Bob Turner.
+Below is some information about this issue; much was eloquently phrased by our Board Member and Islands Trust Community Stewardship Award winner, Bob Turner.

 An overview of information on the proposed logging